Advanced Wash Ideas for Watercolor Landscapes: The Power of Unpredictability

 By allowing the medium to flow freely, artists can create a foundation that captures the essence of the landscape's mood and atmosphere.
 This foundation serves as a canvas upon which the subsequent layers will unfold.

-In the accompanying ad-free video below, I guide you through this process, demonstrating how to encourage the watercolor to form exciting patterns and unexpected shapes.
+In the accompanying video above, I guide you through this process, demonstrating how to encourage the watercolor to form exciting patterns and unexpected shapes.
 By relinquishing control, we invite delightful surprises onto our paper—accidents that will later be transformed into integral elements of our final composition.

 Harnessing the Power of Unplanned Accidents: The Second Wash